 We are asking our stockholders to approve an amended and restated investment advisory agreement, or the "Proposed Agreement," between us and Gladstone Management Corporation, who we refer to throughout this proxy statement as our "Adviser."
 We desire to enter into the Proposed Agreement to provide what we consider to be more appropriate incentives to reward our management than those currently provided under our existing 2003 Equity Incentive Plan, as amended, or the "2003 Plan."
-The Proposed Agreement provides for an annual base management fee equal to 2% of our total stockholders' equity and an incentive fee based on our funds from operations, or "FFO," which would reward the Adviser if our quarterly FFO (before giving effect to any incentive fee) exceeds 1.75% of our total stockholders' equity.
+The Proposed Agreement provides for an annual base management fee equal to 2% of our total stockholders' equity (less the recorded value of any preferred stock) and an incentive fee based on our funds from operations, or "FFO," which would reward the Adviser if our quarterly FFO (before giving effect to any incentive fee) exceeds 1.75% (7% annualized) of our total stockholders' equity (less the recorded value of any preferred stock).
 For additional information concerning the fees under the Proposed Agreement, see "The Proposed Agreement and the Administration Agreement - Advisory, Administrative and Incentive Fees."